10 Safety Tips for Working at Heights (in 2019 and Beyond)

 10. Train, Train, Train

 Working safely at heights does not come by chance.
 It is not something you luck your way into.
 Working safely at heights takes preparation, education, and determination.
-Take this brief list and dive into some of the more in-depth articles it links to.
 When it comes to fall protection, you can’t have too much information.